microsoft/vscode-docs/docs/java/java-editing.md

 ---
 # Editing Java in Visual Studio Code

 As a code editor-centric development tool, Visual Studio Code has a lot of editing [features](/docs/editor/codebasics.md).
-In this document, we will go through a few Java specific things which are helpful when working with Java.
+In this document, we will go through a few Java-specific things, which are helpful when working with Java.

 ## Code editing and navigation